Tillsten/skultrafast/README.rst

 License
 =======
 Standard BSD-Licence.
-See the LICENCE file.
+See the LICENSE file for details.